weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 is our one chance.
 You see if we don't take this we'll never get away."

 Fortunately she had Howe to back her.
-"She's right, Mrs. Ellersley, and this is no place for a young girl to grow up. <span id="calibre_link-109" page-number="62" page-name="Page:There Is Confusion.djvu/68" page-index="68" page-quality="3" title="Page:There_Is_Confusion.djvu/68"></span>You can count on me.
+"She's right, Mrs. Ellersley, and this is no place for a young girl to grow up.
+You can count on me.
 I'll go look for a house, and see about some furniture.
 I know plenty of fellows would be glad to come."